sinergia-connectomics-summerschool-2021/scss21-training/presentations/tutorial02/presentation.md

 ## Exercise 3: Use `cmpbidsappmanager` to check pipeline outputs with external viewers

-**Goal** Learn how to inspect the quality of the different stage outputs
+Learn how to inspect the quality of the different stage outputs

 ---